little1d/SpectrumLab/docs/README.md

 1. Check our [existing issues](https://github.com/little1d/SpectrumLab/issues)
 2. Create a new issue with the `documentation` label
 3. Refer to the [VitePress documentation](https://vitepress.dev/) for technical questions
-4. Review our [CONTRIBUTING.md](../CONTRIBUTING.md) for general contribution guidelines
+4. Review our [Contributing Guide](https://github.com/little1d/SpectrumLab/blob/main/CONTRIBUTING.md) for general contribution guidelines

 ## Resources